Azure/Industrial-IoT/docs/opc-publisher/observability.md

 > This assumes the http server in OPC Pubilsher has not been disabled.
 Disabling the internal HTTP server also disables the Prometheus endpoint.

+## OpenTelemetry

+It is possible to export all [metrics](#available-metrics), traces and [logs](#logging) to an OpenTelemtry collector.
+To specifiy the OTLP GRPC endpoint to export to, use the `--oc` [command line argument](./commandline.md).

+An example setup using the OTEL Contrib Collector and Grafana stack can be found in the `/deploy/docker` folder.

-## Metrics Dashboard
+## Prometheus

-**Please note: This feature is only available in OPC Publisher's version 2.7 and above.**

-OPC Publisher is instrumented with Prometheus metrics.
-For troubleshooting and debugging, a local dashboard on Azure IoT Edge can be configured.
+OPC Publisher module also exposes all [metrics](#available-metrics) to a Prometheus scraper (at the standard `/metrics` path).
+For troubleshooting and debugging, a local Grafana dashboard can be configured on Azure IoT Edge.

+> It is recommended to use the OpenTelemetry collector and expose metrics from the collector to Prometheus.

-This tutorial guides through the complete setup of viewing a Grafana dashboard displaying OPC Publisher and EdgeHub metrics for bird's eye view to quickly drill down into the issues in case of failures.
+This section shows you how to setup and view OPC Publisher and EdgeHub metrics as bird's eye view and how to quickly drill down into the issues in case of failures.

-In a nutshell, two Docker images (Prometheus and Grafana) must be created and deployed as Azure IoT Edge Modules.
+In this tuturial two preconfigured docker images (for Prometheus and Grafana) must be created and deployed as Azure IoT Edge Modules.
 The Prometheus Module scrapes the metrics from OPC Publisher and EdgeHub, while Grafana is used for visualization of metrics.

-### Setup Steps
+### Setup

-#### Create docker images

 1. Create and configure [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) to have an admin account enabled.  **Registry name** and **password**  are needed for pushing the docker images of Prometheus and Grafana.